 Though we are familiar with yoga, it is not prescribed for any health condition due to a lack of empirical support.

 Practice yoga every day and make it an integral part of your life.
-Yoga can prevent various lifestyle diseases, delay the aging process, promote mental and physical health.
+Yoga can prevent various lifestyle diseases, delay the aging process, and promote mental and physical health.

 Yoga is linked to better health and quality of life.
 Start your day with yoga to lead a life filled with health and happiness.